sam75782008/classic-ML-from-scratch/README.md

 # KNN (9/30/2020)
 This script is developed from scratch to practice the k-nearest-neighbor method.
 The data used in training and testing are the iris dataset from Sklearn.

+# K-Means (10/1/2020)
+This script is developed from scratch to practice the K-means clustering method.
+The data used can be found in "Data" folder.